CLI Reference

 FlagDescriptionValuesDefault

---tlsConfigure as a TLS target (host[:port])string
+--tlsConfigure as a TLS target (host[:port])

---irohConfigure as an iroh target (endpoint_id[?relay=https://…][&auth=ssh])string
+--irohConfigure as an iroh target (endpoint_id[?relay=https://…][&auth=ssh])

---userSSH username overridestring
+--userSSH username override

---portSSH/TLS port overridestring
+--portSSH/TLS port override

---set-defaultMark as default targetbooleanfalse
+--set-defaultMark as default targettrue, false

 bmux remote install-server